Battle of the Atlantic: March–May 1941

-The field of battle widens (June–December 1941)
+June–December 1941

 Growing American activity

 A SB2U Vindicator scout bomber from USS Ranger flies anti-submarine patrol over Convoy WS-12, en route to Cape Town, 27 November 1941.
 The convoy was one of many escorted by the US Navy on "Neutrality Patrol", before the US officially entered the war.

 In June 1941, the British decided to provide convoy escort for the full length of the North Atlantic crossing.
 To this end, the Admiralty asked the Royal Canadian Navy on 23 May, to assume the responsibility for protecting convoys in the western zone and to establish the base for its escort force at St. John's, Newfoundland.
 On 13 June 1941, Commodore Leonard Murray, Royal Canadian Navy, assumed his post as Commodore Commanding Newfoundland Escort Force, under the overall authority of the Commander-in-Chief, Western Approaches, at Liverpool.
 Six Canadian destroyers and 17 corvettes, reinforced by seven destroyers, three sloops, and five corvettes of the Royal Navy, were assembled for duty in the force, which escorted the convoys from Canadian ports to Newfoundland and then on to a meeting point south of Iceland, where the British escort groups took over.

 By 1941, the United States was taking an increasing part in the war, despite its nominal neutrality.
 In April 1941 President Roosevelt extended the Pan-American Security Zone east almost as far as Iceland.
 British forces occupied Iceland when Denmark fell to the Germans in 1940; the US was persuaded to provide forces to relieve British troops on the island.
 American warships began escorting Allied convoys in the western Atlantic as far as Iceland, and had several hostile encounters with U-boats.